Terreii/hoodie-plugin-store-crypto/README.md

     store.add({foo: 'bar'})

     // you must save the salt!
-Only with the same salt it is the same password! hoodie.cryptoStore.findOrAdd({
+Only with the same salt it is the same encryption! hoodie.cryptoStore.findOrAdd({
       _id: 'secondPasswordSalt',
       salt: salt